codingblocks/qit.cloud/README.md

 The search engine gets populated via a different github project, the [QIT Podcast Feed Loader](https://github.com/codingblocks/qit-podcast-feed-loader) project.

 ## Contributors
+We now have a bot!
+If you are, or have, contributing to this project, please send a PR with @all-contributors please add @[your GitHub account name] for [type of contribution](https://github.com/all-contributors/all-contributors#emoji-key)

 - [Aaron Clawson](https://github.com/MadVikingGod)
 - [Adam Lantz](https://github.com/AdamLantz)
 - [Aditya Kolla](https://github.com/aditya-kolla)